-Reliable, high-speed, and affordable access to broadband and cable programming throughout the community remains a priority and a long-term goal for the City to ensure our economic vitality and allow for equal access for all residents and businesses.
+Reliable, high-speed and affordable access to broadband and cable programming throughout the community remains a priority and a long-term goal for the City to ensure economic vitality and allow equal access for all residents and businesses.

-- Supports maintaining local franchising authority to preserve local governments' ability to negotiate in the public interest for cable channel space, institutional networks and public education and government (PEG) programming, and to charge franchise and PEG fees to support local programming and compensate for the use of rights-ofway. - Supports allowing communities to offer and/or partner to offer high speed internet, Wi-Fi and other enhanced telecommunication services to residents, schools, academic institutions, and businesses. - 3.
-Opposes restrictions on providing telecommunication services within Cityowned facilities and on City property, and related restrictions on the manner in which such services may be financed, funded or structured. - Opposes infringement on municipalities' ability to compete in the broadband marketplace. - Opposes right of way use contrary to existing aesthetic policies and practices, including the addition of any above ground cabling. - Supports revisions to the Colorado Open Meetings Law to allow local jurisdictions that provide or arrange for telecommunications services or facilities to authorize executive sessions for discussion of matters pertaining to competition in the provision of telecommunication services and facilities (such as matters subject to negotiation, strategic planning, pricing, sales and marketing, and development planning), along with any other conforming statutory changes.
+- Supports maintaining local franchising authority to preserve local governments' ability to negotiate in the public interest for cable channel space, institutional networks and public education and government (PEG) programming, and to charge franchise and PEG fees to support local programming and compensate for the use of rights-of-way. - Supports allowing communities to offer and/or partner to offer high speed internet, Wi-Fi and other enhanced telecommunication services to residents, schools, academic institutions and businesses. - Opposes restrictions on providing telecommunication services within City-owned facilities and on City property, and related restrictions on the manner in which such services may be financed, funded or structured. - 4.
+Opposes infringement on municipalities' ability to compete in the broadband marketplace. - Opposes right-of-way use contrary to existing aesthetic policies and practices, including the addition of any aboveground cabling. - 6.
+Supports revisions to the Colorado Open Meetings Law to allow local jurisdictions that provide or arrange for telecommunications services or facilities to authorize executive sessions for discussion of matters pertaining to competition in the provision of telecommunication services and facilities (such as matters subject to negotiation, strategic planning, pricing, sales and marketing, and development planning), along with any other conforming statutory changes. - 7.
+Supports prioritizing state and federal broadband grants and funding to municipal and co-op broadband operations.